Cuddlebuddies are soft plush animals that comes with four wooden “comfort coins.”

 1) calm themselves down when they are angry or upset

 2) gather their courage when they are afraid

 3) feel loved when they are lonely, and

 4) feel wonderful when they are embarrassed or ashamed.

 The original CuddleBunny is a 4″ fuzzball with ears.
 It is soft and fluffy.
-Its coins come in a velour pouch along with a card of instructions.
+Its coins come in a fabric pouch along with a card of instructions.
 Both are clipped to Cuddlebunny by a chain and clip that can also attach to a backpack, purse or belt loop.
-Cuddlebunnies are cute and fluffy, not squishy.
-They have a soft but solid core with fake fur all around.
+Cuddlebunnies are cute and fluffy.
+They have a soft but solid fabric core (not foam rubber) with fake fur all around.
 They now come in two colors, red and royal blue, and are softer than the original white bunny.